GrinonBarrett/Taksidos/Core Rules/0=Basics/Conditions.md

 If multiple conditions would have a creature choose to forfeit their turn during an action phase, it forgoes turns during both phases.

+##### Archblight
+Archblight is a condition not easily obtained and not easily lost.
+Multiple instances of archblight can be accrued.
+One afflicted by spellblifht suffers a -1 to spellchecks, counterspell checks, and saves against magic.
+The only way it xan be removed, is to be lost like a wound by a magical effect which restores wounds.

 ##### Dazed
 The creature may perform only a single movement, a single rotation, and must forfeit its turn during either action phase.
 Additionally, there is a 50% chance it simply loses its reaction when trying to use a reaction.